๐Ÿฆ Microbiology

 1. Which two stages of viral replication are most affected by whether a virus is enveloped or non-enveloped, and how do the mechanisms differ?

 2. A virus integrates its genome into the host chromosome and remains dormant for years before reactivating.
-Is this virus following a lytic cycle, lysogenic cycle, or retroviral replication—and how would you distinguish between the latter two?
+Is this virus following a lytic cycle, lysogenic cycle, or retroviral replication?
+How would you distinguish between the latter two?
+(Hint: think about what type of nucleic acid the original genome was.)

 3. Compare and contrast the release mechanisms of bacteriophage T4 and HIV.
 How does each mechanism affect the host cell, and what does this predict about disease progression?

-5. If an FRQ asks you to explain why lysogenic conversion is medically significant, which bacterial disease would serve as your best example, and what molecular event makes the bacterium pathogenic?
+5. If an FRQ asks you to explain why lysogenic conversion is medically significant, which bacterial diseases would serve as your best examples, and what molecular event makes each bacterium pathogenic?